-Trigeminal neuralgia is an extremely painful inflammation of the trigeminal nerve which causes severe lightning-like facial pain and spasm of the facial muscles on the involved side.
+Trigeminal neuralgia is an extremely painful inflammation of the trigeminal nerve which causes severe lightning-like facial pain and spasm of the facial muscles.

 Trigeminal Neuralgia Causes

-Neuralgias are most common in elderly persons, but they can occur at any age.
+Neuralgias are most common in the elderly, but can occur at any age.

-Neurosurgeon Dr. Adrian Laxton has special expertise in the treatment of trigeminal neuralgia.
+Neurosurgeon Adrian Laxton, MD, has special expertise in the treatment of trigeminal neuralgia.

-Treatment of trigeminal neuralgia may include microsurgery, Gamma Knife, procedures in the Angiogram suite, and percutanious rhizatomy.
+Treatment options may include microsurgery, Gamma Knife, procedures in the Angiogram suite, and percutanious rhizatomy.